 You can also apply topical vitamin C to your skin to encourage collagen production and fight free radicals.
 Look for a facial cleanser or moisturizer that contains the L-ascorbic acid form of vitamin C to ensure the vitamin penetrates your skin layers [source: Bouchez].

-Check out the links on the next page for more information on how vitamin C benefits your skin and how you can incorporate it into your diet and skin care routine.
+Check out the links below for more information on how vitamin C benefits your skin and how you can incorporate it into your diet and skin care routine.

 - Bouchez, Colette.
 "Nutrients for Healthy Skin: Inside and Out."
 (Accessed 10/19/09) http://www.webmd.com/skin-problems-and-treatments/features/skin-nutrition

 - Milton S. Hershey Medical Center.
 "Vitamin C." Penn State Hershey, Milton S. Hershey Medical Center, (Accessed 9/21/09) http://pennstatehershey.psu.edu/healthinfo/hie/1/002404.htm

 - U.S. Food and Drug Administration.
 "Fortify Your Knowledge About Vitamins."
 (Accessed 9/21/09)http://www.fda.gov/forconsumers/consumerupdates/ucm118079.htm

 - University of Leicester.
 "Study Reveals New Role of Vitamin C in Skin Protection: Results Will Be of Great Relevance to the Cosmetics Industry."
 9/09/09.
 (Accessed 9/21/09)http://www2.le.ac.uk/ebulletin/news/press-releases/2000-2009/2009/09/nparticle.2009-09-09.2405552523

 - University of Maryland Medical Center.
 "Vitamin C -- Ascorbic Acid."
 (Accessed 9/21/09) http://www.umm.edu/altmed/articles/vitamin-c-000339.htm